CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 If your computer is compromised, an attacker can use this to recover your data.
 This is why you should **always** shred your data before deleting it.

-Always use special software (or CLI tools) to shred sensitive files using recommended shredding methods, such as:
+Always use special software (or CLI tools) to shred sensitive files such as:

 - [shred](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html)
 - [srm](https://srm.sourceforge.io/)